 I was listened to and anything that I mentioned was treated respectfully.
 Suggestions were made which gave me ideas of where I wanted to go with arrangements.
 I was understood and my feelings were taken into consideration.

 Alternative funeral choices

-Having a full understanding of the alternative funeral options that are available can be very helpful.
-When you know what is possible the the choices that feel right can seem much more obvious.
+Having a full understanding of the alternative funeral options that are available can be extremely helpful.
+When you know what is possible the choices that feel right can seem much more obvious.

 Venues – you may wish to consider holding the service at an alternative venue.
 We have supported families to arrange funerals which have taken place in their own home, garden, a local community center and function rooms.
 Many places will allow the coffin to be present

 Committal – you could have a look at the local crematoria, local authority, and natural burial grounds before making your final decision.
 We have helped many families arrange funerals at their local Natural Burial Grounds, which are often beautiful locations to hold an alternative funeral